CREATE A PERFECT ONE WEEK IN SWITZERLAND ITINERARY

 Parking in cities can be tricky and expensive, which brings me to another terrific means of transportation.
-Click here to get the best rates for renting a car.

 BY PUBLIC TRANSPORTATION: I love public transportation in Switzerland.
 It is super convenient, reliable, on time, clean, and safe… but expensive.
-I recommend this 8-day Swiss Travel Pass (only available to non-Swiss inhabitants).
-It is perfect for getting around – you can use it for buses, trains, visiting certain museums, getting discounts on cable cars, etc.
+I recommend this 8-day Swiss Travel Pass (only available to non-Swiss).
+It is perfect for getting around.
+You can use it for buses, trains, visiting certain museums, getting discounts on cable cars, etc.

 And train travel in Switzerland is just fun – like really, really fun.
 Here, the journey is the reward.
 While train riding sounds like a punishment in Germany to me (at least sometimes), it is a treat for the eye in Switzerland.

-Money / Currency
+Money / Currency in Switzerland

-Switzerland is not part of the European Union and does not have the euro (€).
+- Switzerland is not part of the European Union and does not have the euro (€).
 They use Swiss Francs.

-Credit cards are widely accepted (especially Visa and Mastercard).
+- Credit cards are widely accepted (especially Visa and Mastercard).
 Still, I recommend always having cash on you for the smaller things you need to pay for (especially in smaller towns and shops).

-As mentioned, the country is not known as a backpacker’s paradise, mainly because accommodations are costly.
+- As mentioned, the country is not known as a backpacker’s paradise, mainly because accommodations are costly.
 Also, food is not cheap (though the quality is often better than in other European countries).
 Ideally, you can save money by reducing your meat, alcohol, and cigarette consumption for those seven days – and find out more budget tips here.

 Best Time to Visit Switzerland For 7 Days

 Switzerland is great to visit at any time of the year.
 But here are my two cents on what time might be the best time to visit Switzerland for 7 days for you.

 THINGS TO DO IN ONE WEEK IN SWITZERLAND